Display ads vs. search ads: how are they different?

 Billboards are different from The Yellow Pages

 Display ads contain images and are shown on ad networks.
-Display ads are shown in places and at times when the targeted audience may not be expecting them.
-Display ads function as advertisements, whereas search ads are a form of direct marketing offer.
+Display ads are shown on websites, in places and at times when the targeted audience may not be expecting them.
+Display ads are smart billboards that functionally are advertisements, whereas search ads are a form of a direct marketing offer.

 Search ads are shown on search engine results pages, in response to a search engine query.
+So there is a specific search intent at the time the ad is seen.
 Search ads function more like a lookup directory – a modern ‘Yellow pages” listing.
+This makes a search ad impression more valuable than a display ad impression, in aggregate.

 A classic reference on advertising is Claude Hopkins’ The Science of Advertising – published in 1923 and just as applicable today.